dreverri/gollum-site/README.md

        $ gollum-site --no_default_layout generate

+## Import

+The gollum-site executable provides the ability to import the default layout to the current wiki.
+The import command will copy the required "_Layout.html", css and javascript to the current wiki.
+These files must be committed to the wiki repository before the 'generate' command will recognize them.

+       $ gollum-site import

 ## Example

 To see gollum-site in action, let's use it to generate a static site from a